The Core Philosophy

 The mindset shift

-Traditional sprint workflows often slow down when AI can execute quickly but teams still coordinate manually.
+Traditional workflows often slow down when AI can execute quickly but teams still coordinate manually.

 Singletrack solves this by separating thinking and execution into explicit roles, each with one job and one output.

 The goal is not more prompts.
-The goal is better decisions before code.
+The goal is better decisions before execution.

 The five-phase lifecycle